Beej126/BeejBlog/content/posts/2016-02-09-html5-canvas-based-3d-tag-cloud.md

     </script>

-Below needs to be edited for your particular blog engine&#8217;s syntax for looping over tags (Google Blogger sample).
+Below needs to be edited for your particular blog engine's syntax for looping over tags (Google Blogger sample).

-Due to internal use of getElementById, it appears our canvas element must be targeted via an #Id selector in above jquery (i.e. can&#8217;t use a class selector)
+Due to internal use of getElementById, it appears our canvas element must be targeted via an #Id selector in above jquery (i.e. can't use a class selector)

     <canvas height='272' id='canvas3dTagCloud' width='272'>
       <p>Anything in here will be replaced on browsers that support the canvas element</p>